Chunking

 Teaching Implications

-- Vocabulary teaching should include multi-word units, not just individual words — collocations, phrases, sentence frames
+- Vocabulary teaching should include multi-word units, not just individual words: collocations, phrases, and sentence frames

 - Repetition and retrieval practice consolidate chunks in long-term memory